leviV205cell/NITK_AI_CHATBOT/README.md

  - look for various forms(eg. form to drop a course)
  - know about college regulations(eg. credit requirements)
  - help you plan for trips
+ - know about things to do around NITK